Haywayaheadshot/blog-rails/README.md

 - I would like to thank Microverse
 - I would like to thank to the code reviewers for ensuring I implement clean code
-- I will like to thank my colleages [Diego Garcia](https://github.com/taldr27) and [Jose Zepada](https://github.com/J2ZROMERO) for always willing to lend a helping hand anytime I ask.
+- I will like to thank my colleagues [Diego Garcia](https://github.com/taldr27) and [Jose Zepada](https://github.com/J2ZROMERO) for always willing to lend a helping hand anytime I ask.

 ## 📝 License <a name="license"></a>